Where are Milky Way's Hadronic PeVatrons?: Models of the Hadronic Source Population: Technical Methods

 \item \emph{Total gamma-ray flux from sources:} Tibet~AS$\gamma$ reported the detection of emission from the Milky Way plane~\cite{2021PhRvL.126n1101A}.
 We use the measured diffuse intensity, $5\times10^{-8}$~GeV~cm$^{-2}$~s$^{-1}$~sr$^{-1}$ at $E_\gamma=$100~TeV for the region of $25^\circ < l <100^\circ$ and $|b|<5^\circ$, which includes the truly diffuse ISM emission and contributions from \emph{unresolved} sources, but excludes the contribution from \emph{resolved} (known) TeV sources.
 The total emission from known sources is on the order of 10$\%$ level~\cite{2021PhRvL.126n1101A, 2018PhRvD..98d3003L}, so we do not correct for this.
 We calculate the sum of 100-TeV gamma-ray fluxes from simulated sources in the region observed by Tibet, and require that it does not exceed the measured flux.

-\item \emph{Total neutrino flux from sources:} IceCube has searched for the diffuse emission of neutrinos from the Milky Way plane~\cite{2019ApJ...886...12A}, which is the sum of the truly diffuse flux plus the contributions from sources.
-Unlike Tibet, IceCube has no sources to be removed.
-IceCube set an upper limit at $E_\nu=50$~TeV ($2\times10^{-7}$~GeV~cm$^{-2}$~s$^{-1}$, $\nu+\bar{\nu}$, all flavor)~\cite{2017ApJ...849...67A} obtained using templates for diffuse neutrino emission from Refs.~\cite{2015ApJ...815L..25G, 2017PhRvL.119c1101G}.
+\item \emph{Total neutrino flux from sources:} IceCube {and ANTARES have} searched for the diffuse emission of neutrinos from the Milky Way plane~\cite{2018ApJ...868L..20A, 2019ApJ...886...12A}, which is the sum of the truly diffuse flux plus the contributions from sources.
+Unlike Tibet, {they have} no sources to be removed. {We use the} upper limit at $E_\nu=50$~TeV ({$1.5\times10^{-7}$}~GeV~cm$^{-2}$~s$^{-1}$, $\nu+\bar{\nu}$, all flavor)~\cite{2018ApJ...868L..20A} obtained using templates for diffuse neutrino emission from Refs.~\cite{2015ApJ...815L..25G, 2017PhRvL.119c1101G}.
 Note that the latest cascade search reported a 2$\sigma$ level detection, with the best-fit flux about half of this upper limit~\cite{2019ApJ...886...12A}.
 We calculate the sum of 50-TeV neutrino fluxes from the Milky Way plane ($|b|<5^\circ$) sources, and require that it does not exceed the reported upper limit.

 \end{itemize}

 By using the observations noted above, we connect the CR energy budget near $E_p=$ 1~PeV to gamma-ray data near $E_\gamma=$~100~TeV and neutrino data near $E_\nu=$~50 TeV, focusing on narrow energy bins that are connected by typical kinematic relations.
 To extend our discussions to somewhat lower energies, we make an additional calculation: